What is Bond Yield?

 The coupon rate can be calculated by dividing the annual coupon payment by the bond’s par value.

-For example, given a $1,000 par value and bondholder entitled to receive $50 per year, the coupon rate is 5%.
+For example, given a $1,000 par value and a bondholder entitled to receive $50 per year, the coupon rate is 5%.

 - Coupon Rate = $50 / $1,000